 This report is the latest in a series of weekly publications which will detail findings for Northern Ireland from the Coronavirus (COVID-19) Infection Survey (CIS).
-The findings set out in this report relate to the most recent week of the study up to the 18th December 2020.
-Additional analyses on the new variant strain of the virus is included this week.
+The findings set out in this report relate to the most recent week of the study up to the 2nd January 2021.
 Further analyses will be added to subsequent reports over the coming weeks.
 CIS aims to estimate how many people have the infection and the number of new cases that occur over a given time as well as estimating how many people have developed antibodies to COVID-19.